-Note: Costs include a physical contingency of 10 percent but exclude the costs of spare parts, taxes and duties.
+Note: Costs include a physical contingency of 10 percent but exclude spare parts, taxes, and duties.

-12. The ongoing US\$40 million Emergency District Heating Reconstruction Project is focused on Sarajevo but also contains a US\$0.5 million project preparation component for Banja Luka.
-Financing is provided by the Government of Finland, the European Commission, and the World Bank (table 3).
-Hence, the financing gap to be covered in 1997 is about US\$11 million.
+12. The ongoing US\$44.5 million Emergency District Heating Reconstruction Project is focused on Sarajevo but also contains a US\$0.5 million project preparation component for Banja Luka.
+The project cost has been increased from the original US\$40 million because repairing building internal installations will cost more than was originally estimated.
+Financing for the reconstruction of this sector was provided by the Governments of Denmark, Finland, Luxembourg, and the Netherlands, the European Commission (EC), and the World Bank for a total of US\$33 million (table 3).
+But since part of the commitments were not allocated to the Emergency District Heating Reconstruction Project, this project has a US\$17.9 million financing gap to be covered in 1997.